Corporate governance and directors' duties in the UK (England and Wales): overview

 The Corporate Governance Code provides, in relation to listed companies, that there should be a schedule of matters specifically reserved for the board's decision.
 In addition, the directors of premium-listed companies should also set up:

 An audit committee (for monitoring financial statements and internal controls).

 A remuneration committee (for determining directors' remuneration policy and packages).

 Duties and liabilities of directors

-To exercise independent judgement.
+Exercise independent judgement.

-To exercise reasonable care, skill and diligence.
+Exercise reasonable care, skill and diligence.

-Not to accept benefits from a third party.
+Not accept benefits from third parties.